 Next, calculate the total lease payments over the lease term.

 Finally, discount these payments using the appropriate discount rate to calculate the present value.

 How do I calculate the lease term?

 As noted above, the first step in calculating the lease liability, is to determine the term of the lease.
 The term is the total amount of the time between the commencement date and the ending date of the lease.
-The term may include periods covered by the renewal option, if it is reasonably certain the renewal option will be exercised.
+The term may include periods covered by a renewal option, if it is reasonably certain a renewal option will be exercised.

 How do I calculate the lease payments?

 Next, we need to calculate the lease payments.
 In order to do this, we must break down the components of the lease agreement to understand what to include and what not to include.
 Once we have identified all of the lease components, we must then determine which will be included and those we will ignore in our calculation.
 And, finally, we perform the actual calculating!

 First, let’s break down the components of the lease agreement.

 ASC 842 requires entities to identify the separate lease components within a contract.